Pursuing surrogacy as a gay dad.

-So, a fact check for a start – is surrogacy difficult for same sex couples in Australia?
-The truth is that surrogacy is challenging for everyone in Australia – same sex and opposite sex couples.
+So, a fact check for a start.
+The truth is that surrogacy is challenging for anyone in Australia – singles and couples.
 The laws in almost all States apply the same to everyone, regardless of sexuality or marital status.
-Heterosexual couples face the same hurdles as same sex couples due to prohibitions on advertising for a surrogate, and the availability of surrogates, as well as restrictions on Medicare rebates.
-The one difference is Western Australia – WA surrogacy laws provide that only heterosexual, married couples can pursue surrogacy.
+Singles and couples face the same hurdles, due to prohibitions on advertising for a surrogate, and the availability of surrogates, as well as restrictions on Medicare rebates.
+The one difference is Western Australia – WA surrogacy laws provide that only single women and ‘opposite sex’ couples can pursue surrogacy.
 That excludes same sex couples and single men.

-So is it difficult to pursue surrogacy in Australia?
 Well, that depends on your perception and expectations.
 Surrogacy in Australia is based on relationships, rather than a transaction.
 And because it is relational, it can take a lot of time and commitment.
-There aren’t many women in Australia willing to be surrogates, and it is not normalised here as it might be in some other countries.
+There aren’t many people in Australia willing to be surrogates, and it is not normalised here as it might be in some other countries.
 There is no payment or reward for carrying a baby for someone else – the only reward is seeing them become parents.
 And as such, it can be quicker to pursue surrogacy overseas.
-There are enormous benefits for those that are able to pursue surrogacy within Australia, but the statistics are clear – only 50-60 babies are born via surrogacy in Australia every year, compared to almost 300 born overseas to Australians.
+There are enormous benefits for those that are able to pursue surrogacy within Australia, but the statistics are clear – only 80-100 babies are born via surrogacy in Australia every year, compared to 250 or more born overseas to Australian intended parents.
 But that doesn’t make it impossible – and certainly for those who are able to enter into a surrogacy arrangement within Australia, it’s very much worth the time and effort.

 So how does surrogacy work in Australia?

-Surrogacy in Australia is governed by State legislation, and each State has slightly different laws.
+Surrogacy in Australia is governed by State legislation, and each state has slightly different laws.
 All surrogacy in Australia must be altruistic; commercial surrogacy is illegal.
 This means the surrogate cannot receive payment or a reward in exchange for having a baby; she can however have her surrogacy-related expenses covered.

 Same sex male couples face the challenge of needing an egg donor, as well as a surrogate.
 Egg donation, like surrogacy, is altruistic in Australia, and most often egg donors are found either in family or friends, or via online forums such as Egg Donation Australia.